 Taming the Wild Horse: Riding the Energy of Emotions

 Intense emotions such as anger, jealousy and fear can either trap us in struggles or open us to the direct experience of awakening.
-This retreat presents techniques to expose core belief structures that perpetuate emotional confusion, meditation practices that foster clarity and insight, and daily Hatha Yoga classes.
+This retreat presents techniques to expose core belief structures that perpetuate emotional confusion and meditation practices that foster clarity and insight.
 Revealing that even the most painful emotions offer us an opportunity to develop genuine compassion, these practices also give us a glimpse of the pure energy that is the essence of emotion.
-Guest presenter and artist Cynthia Moku will also lead a special contemplative brush-and-ink session as a means of trusting emotions.
+We will have daily contemplative movement and dharma art practices to explore what it means to trust our emotions.

 This retreat will be predominantly silent, except for scheduled teaching sessions and discussions, and individual and group meditation instruction meetings.
 Silence can enhance retreat practice by allowing us to stay in touch with our own experience as it occurs, free from the habit of translating it into words for social conversation.
 At the same time, practicing silence with others can foster a special kind of closeness.

 - This program ends at 5 pm on the final day.
 The SMC shuttle service is only available the following morning.
 Please book an additional night if you plan to book travel assistance.
 Select “add extra night- 25% off” in the upper right hand corner of the registration page.